juliansoh/BentleyAIImmersionDay2025/AnswerKeys/answerkey-task5.md

 # Answer Key

 ## Task 5: Modify agent to retrieve status of services hosted by Bentley Cloud Services platform
-Use NLP to kick off the creation of the Agent

 Edit the agent and select Add Knowledge.